Kershia1/lotide/README.md

 **_BEWARE:_ This library was published for learning purposes.
 It is _not_ intended for use in production-grade software.
 It is admittedly very buggy.**

 This project was created and published by me as part of my learnings at Lighthouse Labs.
-I plan to comeback in a few months to refactor this library for practice.
+I have retuned to extensively de-bug and imporve functionality for this program.
+Please not if previous commits on gihub are used, the comments must be read to understand what bugs or errors were still present.
+For fellow students I highly encourage you to read the commit history and notes to see what an interative learning expereince looks like.

 ## Usage